ChloeDawn/ControlShift/README.md

 # ControlShift
-A Minecraft mod that flips the default sneaking and sprinting key bindings
+A Minecraft mod that swaps the default sneaking and sprinting key bindings

 ```
 Sneak:  Left Shift -> Left Control